 - Locate the extractor on the bolt.
 Placing pressure on the back of the extractor, use a punch to push out the retaining pin.
 Do not use the firing pin to do this!

-- Wipe down, inspect, and lube all of your parts
+- Wipe down, inspect, and lube parts as needed.

 If you get stuck on any part of this, go to YouTube or exercise your best Google-fu.
-There are a ton of great vids out there that will help.
+There are dozens of great videos out there that will help.

 “Wear parts” aren’t weaknesses.
 They just need to be properly maintained.
 I have purchased more than one 80’s era AR that has never seen a new set of gas rings.
 That’s unacceptable and is the single largest contributor to mechanical problems.